|

 find and try to base my breedings on dogs that are not too closely related.

-My dogs are raised with and loved by my 4 children with their friends
+health and longevity equal to mixed breed dogs.
+My dogs are raised with and loved by my 4 children with

-coming and going so great temperaments are not optional.
+coming and going so great temperaments in our dogs are not optional.

 Little did I know in the 11th grade that my two passions